-These gensets meet the requirements of California's Exhaust Emissions Standards as stated on the nameplate (Figure 3).
+These gensets meet the requirements of California's Exhaust Emissions Standards for 1995 and later for Utility and Lawn and Garden Equipment Engines.

 As a California user of these gensets, please be aware that unauthorized modifications or replacement of fuel, exhaust, air intake, or speed control system components that affect engine emissions are prohibited.
 Unauthorized modification, removal or replacement of the genset label is prohibited.
 You should carefully review Operator (Owner), Installation and other manuals and information you receive with your genset.
 If you are unsure that the installation, use, maintenance or service of your genset is authorized, you should seek assistance from an approved Onan engine or genset dealer.